 Good afternoon.
 I'm Dan Elliott, Chairman of the Surface Transportation Board.
-I'm happy to be here today.
+I'm happy to be here today, and I would like to thank the Northeast Association of Rail Shippers for extending its invitation.

 I'd like to give you a brief update on what's going on at the Surface Transportation Board.